Check your eligibility for a government subsidised place in a vocational education program.

 Location and citizenship

 You must be physically present in Victoria for all of your studies.
-This includes attending training/classes that are delivered face-to-face on campus, and living in Victoria when studying courses delivered by distance or online.
+This includes attending training/classes that are delivered face-to-face on campus, and also being physically present in Victoria when accessing and studying course materials delivered by distance or online.

 You must also be either:

 - an Australian Permanent Resident (holder of a permanent visa), or